 This week in Husker history

 The week of Sept.
-9-15, looking back in stretches of years divisible by five:
+9-15, looking back in five-year intervals:

 1897: Seventy-five men at least are expected to try out for the 1897 team.